ikelaiah/MonetDBE_ObjPas/README.md

 - Basically everything
 - Create Packages (Delphi / Lazarus)
 - Make tdbdataset descending components
+- Make strings Unicode, or add requirement to switch to US English (please do :-) )

 ## info
   The C api for MonetDB/e